BachoSeven/homotopy-continuation/README.md

 \end{align*}
 $$

-Plot of our approximate solutions:
+Plot of the approximate solutions:

 ![](solutions.png)